 2- Identify key skills.
 Do your homework and study various job openings and the description of the job.
 You will be able to start seeing specific job requirements repeated after you have looked at 3-5.
 These skills need to be the center piece to your resume, assuming you have those skills to begin with.
 If not, you are barking up the wrong tree.
 Stop here and start over.

 3- Identify a keyword list.
 While you’re doing step 2, you should be developing a keyword list that may be words used to locate people in various Applicant Tracking Systems or on the internet.
 Keywords are as much of an art as it is a science but want to inject keywords in your resume and Linked In Profile so you can be found during candidate searches.

 4- Mold your resume and Linked profile.
-Now that you know what position-type you are pursuing along with the keywords and skills, modify your resume to “focus” on those elements.
+Now that you know what position-type you are pursuing along with the keywords and skills, modify and format your resume to “focus” on those elements.
 You certainly can have other skills in both your resume and LI profile to show your diversity but you have to understand that will only be considered interesting if the other key things are there.

 5- Let your network know.
 Your network will only be as good as the information you give it.
 Now that you can clearly articulate the position you are going after, tell them in very specific terms.